 Hedge funds, typically available only to those willing to put up $1 million or more, employ the best and brightest minds on Wall Street.
 But that expertise doesn’t come cheap.
-According to The Wall Street Journal, the average hedge fund charges its investors 2 percent annually on money under management, plus 20 percent of profits.
+Hedge funds typically charge their investors 2 percent annually on money under management, plus anywhere from 10 to 50 percent of profits, according to Investopedia.

 A low-cost, low-minimum mutual fund like Vanguard’s S&P 500 Index Fund, on the other hand, has a minimum of only $3,000, charges 0.17 percent annually and gives all the profits to the investors.

-To put that in perspective, if you invested $1 million with the typical hedge fund, and it made 10 percent in a year, you’d pay $20,000 as a management fee and $20,000 more as a percent of the profits, for a total of $40,000.
+To put that in perspective, if you invested $1 million with the typical hedge fund, and it made 10 percent in a year, you’d pay $20,000 as a management fee and — assuming a 20 percent commission on profits — $20,000 more as a percent of the profits, for a total of $40,000.
 For the same million, Vanguard would only have charged $1,700.

-Obviously, no one-percenter in their right mind would pay the price of a luxury car unless justified by performance.
+Obviously, no 1-percenter in their right mind would pay the price of a luxury car unless justified by performance.

 Or would they?

 Seven years ago, investing legend Warren Buffett made a bet with a hedge fund called Protégé Partners.
 The bet was for $1 million, and the rules were simple: If Protégé could beat the Vanguard 500 Index Fund over 10 years, Buffett would contribute $1 million to a charity of their choice.
 If not, they’d contribute a like amount to the charity of Buffett’s choice.